DamianZaremba/damianzaremba.co.uk/content/_posts/2011-04-09-wordpress-plugin.markdown

 I wasn’t going to post about this as it is not something I think it neat or I should be proud of, but I seem to be getting a few links though to this blog so I thought I should post something!

-I recentlt was re-designing (if you can call it that) this blog and was looking to integrate mint.
+I recently was re-designing (if you can call it that) this blog and was looking to integrate mint.
 The plugin utilizes;
 * admin_menu & admin_notices wordpress actions for displaying/allowing editing of settings.
 * wp_head wordpress action for outputting the mint integration code into the header.
 * rss_head, rss2_head, atom_header & the_permalink_rss wordpress actions for integration of birdfeeder.